Billie Holiday: 1937–1938: Working for Count Basie and Artie Shaw

-By March 1938, Shaw and Holiday had been broadcast on New York City's powerful radio station WABC (the original WABC, now WCBS).
+By March 1938, Shaw and Holiday had been broadcast on New York City's powerful radio station WABC (the original WABC, now WHSQ).
 Because of their success, they were given an extra time slot to broadcast in April, which increased their exposure.
 The New York Amsterdam News reviewed the broadcasts and reported an improvement in Holiday's performance.
 Metronome reported that the addition of Holiday to Shaw's band put it in the "top brackets".
 Holiday could not sing as often during Shaw's shows as she could in Basie's; the repertoire was more instrumental, with fewer vocals.
 Shaw was also pressured to hire a white singer, Nita Bradley, with whom Holiday did not get along but had to share a bandstand.
 In May 1938, Shaw won band battles against Tommy Dorsey and Red Norvo, with the audience favoring Holiday.
 Although Shaw admired Holiday's singing in his band, saying she had a "remarkable ear" and a "remarkable sense of time", her tenure with the band was nearing an end.

 In November 1938, Holiday was asked to use the service elevator at the Lincoln Hotel in New York City, instead of the one used by hotel guests, because white patrons of the hotels complained.
 This may have been the last straw for her.
 She left the band shortly after.
 Holiday spoke about the incident weeks later, saying, "I was never allowed to visit the bar or the dining room as did other members of the band ... [and] I was made to leave and enter through the kitchen."
 There are no surviving live recordings of Holiday with Shaw's band.
 Because she was under contract to a different record label and possibly because of her race, Holiday was able to make only one record with Shaw, "Any Old Time".
-However, Shaw played clarinet on four songs she recorded in New York on July 10, 1936: "Did I Remember?", "No Regrets", "Summertime" and "Billie's Blues".
+However, Shaw played clarinet on four songs she recorded in New York on July 10, 1936: "Did I Remember?", "No Regrets", "Summertime", and "Billie's Blues".

 By the late 1930s, Holiday had toured with Count Basie and Artie Shaw, scored a string of radio and retail hits with Teddy Wilson, and became an established artist in the recording industry.
 Her songs "What a Little Moonlight Can Do" and "Easy Living" were imitated by singers across America and were quickly becoming jazz standards.
 In September 1938, Holiday's single "I'm Gonna Lock My Heart" ranked sixth as the most-played song that month.
 Her record label, Vocalion, listed the single as its fourth-best seller for the same month, and it peaked at number 2 on the pop charts, according to Joel Whitburn's Pop Memories: 1890–1954.